-"Todiya, brahman," said GoTAMA, "in your former birth, you made contemptuous remarks about superior and noble beings, and as a reward for it, you are now a dog; and you bark at me and will in return gain the infernal regions."
+"Todiya, brahman," said GorAMA, "in your former birth, you made contemptuous remarks about superior and noble beings, and as a reward for it, home quite satisfied, and carried out you are now a dog ; and you bark at the orders given by GOTAMA.
+Whereme and will in return gain the infernal upon the dog made a low murmur (as regions.

-The dog knew at once what GoTA-MA meant, and being filled with shame scraped the floor, where the valuables and grief, went and lay down on the had been burried. ashes near the fire.
-The BUDDHA then left the house.
+The dog knew at once what GoTA-MA meant, and being filled with shame scraped the floor, where the valuables and grief, went and lay down on the had been burried ashes near the fire.
+The BUDDHA then left the house,